-recently moved up substantially.
-In addition, there has recently been some tightening of lending standards and higher pricing of debt being issued in connection with privateequity financed leveraged buyouts.
-These recent reassessments of risk premiums seem to represent the market's appropriate response to the discovery of a higher probability of specific adverse events.
+In fact, in U.S. financial markets, we have seen developments that might suggest to some that such a change may be starting.
+For example, in response to the problems in the subprime variablerate mortgage market, spreads on certain debt and credit default swaps linked to those instruments have recently moved up substantially.
+In addition, there has recently been some tightening of lending standards and higher pricing of debt being issued in connection with private-equity financed leveraged buyouts.
+These recent reassessments of risk premiums suggest to me that they are focused on certain targeted instruments and therefore essentially represent the market's appropriate response to the discovery of a higher probability of specific adverse events.
 Nonetheless, I also believe such developments are worth watching with some care, since there is always the possibility that they do presage a more general and pronounced shift in risk perceptions.